-If there is no current SQL-transaction, execution of a transaction-initiating statement will initiate one.
+If there is no current SQL-transaction, execution of a transaction-initiating statement or evaluation of a will initiate one.

 Every SQL-transaction is terminated by either a commit statement or a rollback statement.
 The execution of either of these statements may be implicit.